top of page

 Judges 16:15-17

-What were the two birds that Noah sent out after the rains to seek out land?
+12. What two birds did Noah send out after the rains to seek land?

 The raven was released first, and it flew around eating dead carcasses that had drowned.